moengage/MoEngage-iOS-SDK/README.md

 For more information about the SDK and manual installation, go to the following link --> http://docs.moengage.com/en/latest/iOS.html

+Change log:

+v1.8
+Includes bitcode support for iOS9 and Xcode7.
+This will not work with Xcode6, since it does not have bitcode support.
+A data sync issue fix where user goes to background and within a second terminates the app.
+The data was being sent twice. (happened rarely)
+Geofencing now has a completion handler to notfiy which regions are being tracked, and allowing you to manipulate them.
+MoEngage.bundle Xcode 7 incompatibility issues fixed.

 v1.7
 New attribute location.
 This can be set as a user as well as event attribute.
 Inbox is available as a custom component.
 You can modify it as per your need.